mukesh-kk/restful-api-and-postapp/README.md

 # restful-api-and-postapp
+## BOTH CLIENT SIDE AND  API SIDE
 *server.js* is rest api code

+---
-*client .js* is the interface that make different kinf of calls i.e. get, put ,post
+*client .js* is the interface that make different kind of calls i.e. get, put ,post etc
+---